Blame it on the Internet. I do.

 “Hi Donna, Best wishes to both of you on the 9th anniversary of your blog!
 When I read about your ‘fear’ of heights, (like me) I felt a bit better.
 But it hasn’t stopped you from certain destinations (unlike me).
 You have Road Lag; I have Decision Lag.

-And, so Judy, and the rest of My Itchy Travel Feet readers who are having trouble making up their minds, these boomer travel tips for how to decide where to go are for you.
+And, so Judy, and the rest of My Itchy Travel Feet readers who are having trouble making up their minds about that next trip, these boomer travel tips for how to decide where to go are for you.

 Keep a list of where to go